makesense/teleport-docs/README.md

 ![teleport](screenshots/teleport.png)

 Approve the transaction.
-This will trigger teleportation and once enough ethereum blocks have been confirmed, your EOS tokens will be delivered ⚡ 🚀.
+Teleportation is now manually trigggered.
+Once you notify us about your teleportation, your EOS tokens will be delivered ⚡ 🚀.

-### Step 3 - Email ben@makesense.com with the transaction details.
+### Step 3 - NOTIFY US - Please email ben@makesense.com with the ETH transaction details.

 ### Step 4 - ENJOY SENSE on EOS